on the cheap and sleazy side (www.cheapandsleazy.net)

 I then double-clicked the jetcomp.exe file, and got this window:

-It's not exactly obvious, but basically it wants me to select the damaged dictionary in the top field, and select the new empty dictionary in the second field, like so:
+It's not exactly obvious, but basically it wants me to select the damaged dictionary in the top field by clicking those little dots there, and select the new empty dictionary in the second field, like so:

-Once that's done, click the "Compact" button ... and wait.
+Once that was done, I clicked the "Compact" button ... and waited.

 Nothing showed ... no progress bar, no clock, nothing ... but after a few moments, there was a blue progress bar down where it says, "Ready" that disappeared too quickly for me to get a screenshot of ... so I checked the "Jen_Fixed.dct" dictionary, and ....